zedlopez/ifm/Examples/TheCowExonerated.md

 Here we create a class of matches that can be used to burn other objects.
 Our objectives are as follow:

 Burned objects other than matches should be removed from play instantly (just as edible objects are instantly eaten).
-We could give everything its own burning duration, but that complicates matters and allows for fire to spread from one object to another; for an example of how to do that, see the example "In Fire or in Flood".
+We could give everything its own burning duration, but that complicates matters and allows for fire to spread from one object to another; for an example of how to do that, see the example [In Fire or in Flood].

 Matches should be described to show whether they are burning or extinguished, and when the parser chooses one of several identical matches, it should make very clear which match it has selected.